-So, you’ve created your Google Ads campaigns.
+So, you’ve created your Google Search Ads campaigns.
 You now want to see your adverts appear on Google.
 So you’re Googling some of your keywords, and all you get are advertisements from your competitors.
 Dammit!

 There could be several reasons why your ad isn’t appearing on Google.
 Remember that just because you aren’t seeing your ad doesn’t imply that your potential consumers aren’t.
 In any case, it’s worthwhile to conduct an additional study to determine why you aren’t seeing your ad.